-CHEM-008LS Introductory Organic and Biochemistry
+CHEM-008 Introductory Organic and Biochemistry

-Prerequisite: CHEM 6S or the equivalent with a "C" or better.
+Prerequisite: CHEM 6 or the equivalent with a "C" or better.

-(Formerly CHEM 20LS) An integrated study of chemical concepts and principles with laboratory methods and techniques.
+(Formerly CHEM 8LS) An integrated study of chemical concepts and principles with laboratory methods and techniques.
 An intradisciplinary approach will be used to develop an understanding of the structure and properties of organic matter and of biochemical processes.
 Emphasis will be placed on the creative process of scientific inquiry, on the aesthetics of science, and on the limitations of scientific knowledge.
 Skills in critical thinking, problem-solving, and effective learning will be developed throughout the course.
-This course fulfills the LMC General Education Requirement for Science.
 LR

-CHEM-025LS General College Chemistry
+CHEM-025 General College Chemistry

-Prerequisite: High school chemistry or CHEM 6S (formerly CHEM 21S), and MATH 30.
+Prerequisite: High school chemistry or CHEM 6 , and MATH 30.

-An exploration of the basic phenomena of chemical processes in terms of fundamental physical concepts, principles, and laws.
+(Formerly CHEM 25LS) An exploration of the basic phenomena of chemical processes in terms of fundamental physical concepts, principles, and laws.
 An intradisciplinary approach will be used to develop an understanding of the structure and states of matter, and dynamics, equilibrium, and energetics of matter transformations.
 The creative process of scientific inquiry, the aesthetics of science, the limitation and implications of scientific knowledge will be emphasized.
 Throughout the course, skills in critical thinking, problem-solving, and effective learning will be developed.
 This is the first semester of a year course in general college chemistry.
-Required for chemistry major.
-This course fulfills the LMC General Education Requirement for Science.
-(CAN CHEM SEQ A) LR
+Required for chemistry major. ((CAN CHEM SEQ A)) LR